MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-schedule-test-pass.md

 ---
-title: Use the Validation as a Service for Azure Stack portal to schedule your first test | Microsoft Docs
+title: Use the Validation as a Service for Azure Stack portal to schedule your first test
 description: Use the Validation as a Service for Azure Stack portal to schedule your first test.
 author: mattbriggs